tizianoflati/reditools2.0/README.md

 > python src/cineca/annotate_with_DNA.py -r RNA_TABLE -d DNA_TABLE [-Z]

-The option -Z (not mandatory) will exclude positions with multiple changes in DNA-Seq.
+The option -Z (not mandatory and without arguments) will exclude positions with multiple changes in DNA-Seq.

 #### 7.1 Useful scripts